How Hobbies Benefit a Child’s Personal GrowthLucinda Winston

 According to many developmental studies, having a hobby as a child is a fun and beneficial way to not only increase self-esteem but also to discover new talents and skills without pressure.
-Crafts and hobbies can encourage a lifelong interest.
+Crafts and children’s hobbies can encourage a lifelong interest.
 President Franklin D. Roosevelt collected stamps his entire life.
 As a child, when he became paralyzed with polio in his late 30s and even when he was president, he spent time each day with stamps.
 They connected him to the world and engaged his creativity – he would sketch ideas for stamps and give them to the Postmaster General!
 If your child takes up a hobby, we can’t promise that he or she will end up as President of the United States, but it could happen!

 Some children are natural self-starters and will explore their own interests without too much prompting.
-They might head out into the park or garden and collect interesting stones, leaves and flowers, and lay out their treasures at home, building basic organizational skills.
-Other children might open up kitchen cupboards and pull out various ingredients, creating their own unique recipes which, whether edible or not, can give them a huge sense of accomplishment.
+They might head out into the park or garden and collect interesting stones, leaves, and flowers and lay out their treasures at home, building basic organizational skills.
+Other children might open up kitchen cupboards and pull out various ingredients, creating their own unique recipes, which, whether edible or not, can give them a huge sense of accomplishment.

 Other interests are often taken up after watching parents or caregivers partake in their own hobbies.
 Examples of these could include the following rewarding activities:

-Many woodworking hobby projects are done in a group setting or workshop and having “my” tools with customized labeling makes sure the tools come back home after use.
+Many woodworking hobby projects are done in a group setting or workshop, and having “my” tools with customized labeling makes sure the tools come back home after use.